rajeev15june/react-native-neon-android/README.md

    - 0 - for Neutral
    - 1 - for Camera
    - 2 - for Gallery
-- neonParamsJson - Json of neonParams object
+- neonParamsJson - Json of neonParams object(can be pass as *null*)
 - callback - will return Json of array of fileInfo

 Example: